 Analyze the Context: Always examine the words surrounding "so" and the overall sentence structure.
 What is "so" modifying?
 What is it connecting?
 Understanding the context is crucial for determining its grammatical role.

-- For example, in the sentence "The coffee was so hot that I burned my tongue," the word "so" modifies the adjective "hot," indicating the degree of heat.
+- As an example, in the sentence "The coffee was so hot that I burned my tongue," the word "so" modifies the adjective "hot," indicating the degree of heat.
 In contrast, in the sentence "I was tired, so I went to bed early," "so" connects the two clauses, indicating a cause-and-effect relationship.

 -